itsLuisa/SHAPELURN/README.md

 ## Demo of the SHAPELURN
 To play the our language learning game you only have to clone the repository and run the gui_simple.py script.
 You will be asked to enter a name for your session and the programm will then create a new folder with your chosen name in the source code directory.
-In this folder the result data from your game  will be stored.
-(If your are testing the game for us in order to collect data for our evaluation of the system, this folder contains all the data we need from you.
-However, additional feedback with respect to the overall game experience, clearity of instructions,... is very welcome)
+In this folder the result data from your game  will be stored. <br>
+If your are testing the game for us in order to collect data for our evaluation of the system, this folder contains all the data we need from you.
+(However, additional feedback with respect to the overall game experience, clearity of instructions,... is very welcome).
+By sending the resulting folder to us you agree that we use your anonymized data for evaluating our model.

 **Requirements**<br>
 Python 3 <br>